-Breaking the Mould shines a spotlight on the growing innovation-led organisations, such as yours, that have benefitted from the suite of innovative support programmes that are available from Keele University.
+Breaking the Mould shines a spotlight on the growing innovation-led organisations, businesses, not-for-profits and charities that have benefitted from the suite of innovative support programmes that are available from Keele University.

 Breaking the Mould 2020 will be recognising local organisations across eight award categories, details of which are available below:

 Award for the most innovative new healthcare product, service or process that has or will have a substantial impact on the effectiveness of the delivery of healthcare and/or wellbeing, improve the effectiveness, safety or experience of patients, healthcare professionals and/or staff in the workplace and benefit the regional economy.
 This award is open to new or established businesses or social enterprises.

 Award for the most innovative new sustainable and/or low carbon product, service or process that has or will have a substantial impact on carbon emissions, materials circularity and/or the protection of biodiversity.
 The innovation should be economically and financially sustainable and benefit the regional economy.
 This award is open to new or established businesses or social enterprise.